KiranMahn/peri-path/README.md

 A few customer user journeys will be presented along with step-by-step instructions and screenshots to show how the app can be used.

 ### I have symptoms I want to document today
 How do I track symptoms?
+There are over 40 symptoms to choose from and track!

 #### 1. Start at the home page
 <img src="./assets/images/Home1.png" alt="Home Screen" width="200"/>